 THE trade reports from the manufacturing towns for the past week are without any feature of interest.
 The Manchester market has been inactive, at a slight reduction, equal to that in cotton, but the tone is not unfavourable.
-At Birmingham, the prices of iron are very firm, without any prospect, however, of an advance being attempted.
-At Nottingham, the demand for both hosiery and lace has been dull, and in the woollen districts there has also been a tendency to flatness, although, owing to stocks being moderate, quotations are steadily maintained.
-The money panic in America has temporarily affected the orders from that country for our various articles of manufacture.- The general business of the port of London during the past week has shown diminished activity.
+At Birmingham, the prices of iron are very firm, without any prospect, however, of an advance siliers, dangerously.
+Another battery, which the mubeing attempted.
+At Nottingham, the demand for both tineers were erecting to rake our position, was dehosiery and lace has been dull, and in the woollen districts there has also been a tendency to flatness, although, owing to stocks being moderate, quotations are by accident or treachery, and it is said that steadily maintained.
+The money panic in America has about five hundred people were killed by the explotemporarily affected the orders from that country for our various articles of manufacture.-The general business of the port of London during the past week has shown diminished activity.
 The total of ships reported inward was 198, being a decrease of 96 from the previous week.
-The number cleared outward was 124, including 19 in ballast, being also a decrease of four.-Times.
+The number cleared outward was 124, including 19 in ballast, being also a decrease of four. - Times.